General information and how to apply

 The University of Connecticut’s summer program brings together a small group of undergraduates to explore what it is like to do research in pure and applied mathematics.
 Over the course of 10 weeks, we follow research projects from beginning to end — starting with reading about the project, writing proofs/programs, performing calculations, and ending with writing up results.
 In the past, many of our projects have culminated in published articles and conference talks.
-Topics for Summer 2024 include Fractals, Laplacian Eigenmaps, Orthogonal Polynomials and Quantum Information.
+Topics for Summer 2026 include Fractals, Spectral of graphs arising from self-similar groups, Orthogonal Polynomials and Quantum Information.

 Applications will be accepted until the end of March, but early applications are strongly encouraged.
 We usually begin making offers in early March.

-We have been notified by the NSF that they anticipate renewing funding for our site in 2024.
-Provided that occurs, we will be able to support students who are U.S. citizens or permanent residents.
-In the coming year we expect that support will consist of a stipend of approximately $7000 and either housing in UConn dorms or a housing stipend of approximately $2300.
-As this grant is intended to increase the participation of undergraduate students in mathematics research, we are particularly interested in applications from members of groups that are underrepresented in mathematics, including women and minorities.
+Support will consist of a stipend of approximately $7000 and a housing stipend of approximately $2400, for a total of at least $9400.
+As this grant is intended to increase the participation of undergraduate students in mathematics research, we particularly encourage applications from members of groups that are underrepresented in mathematics, including first generation college students, women and minorities.

 We also consider applications from students who have their own funding (e.g. from their home institution or government).